petedejoy/documentation/v2/clickstream/destinations/s3-event-logs.md

 ## Why send data to Amazon S3 using Astronomer Clickstream?

 Getting data to Amazon S3 ultimately leaves you with data that was designed to power reports within an analytics tool, not the raw data you need for custom analysis.

 When you enable the Amazon S3 integration, raw data from Astronomer Clickstream automatically gets copied into your Amazon S3 bucket.
 Everything is stored as line-separated JSON objects, which each contains data from a single API called made to our platform.

-Astronomer spares you the headache of writing custom ETL pipeliens to get your data into an S3 bucket.
+Astronomer spares you the headache of writing custom ETL pipelines to get your data into an S3 bucket.

 ## Getting Started with Amazon S3 and Astronomer Clickstream